programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 		unmoveable.attach( selectedObject); // adding to the unmoveable group will remove from the jar group.

 ```
-You can save and try to test this, but moving in 3D can be difficult and we will make it (somewhat) easier in the next step.
+You can save and try to test this, but moving in 3D can be difficult and you will make it (somewhat) easier in the next step.
 Moving is best done in multiple steps viewing from the side to lower the jar to the map and then the top (birds eye view) to place it in the right spot, or vice versa (Figures 14-16).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-14.png" alt="While 5 jars are randomly above the map, the Aibom jar has been moved close to its torus." caption="Figure 14.
 Moving jars, such as the Aibom jar, close to their tori is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}